Install Debian

 If you want to include other installation media, for example for certain packages, this could be done now.
 Normally, however, you can download all packages conveniently afterwards via the package manager (apt).

-Our dedicated server is located in Germany, so we also choose the german mirror location to achieve the best possible download rates.
+Our dedicated servers are located in Germany, so it's recommended to choose the German mirror location to achieve the best possible download speed rates.

 Basically we recommend to use the default Debian repository.